 - Scaling & Root Planing: If you have bleeding gums, Dr. Caves may recommend an intensive cleaning procedure known as scaling and root planing.
 The dentist will remove plaque and tartar from deep pockets of the gum and smooth the surface of tooth roots.

-- Periodontal Therapy: Periodontal therapy can include any of the treatments above as well as gum surgery for patients suffering from periodontitis, an advanced stage of gum disease.
+- Periodontal Therapy: Periodontal therapy can include any of the treatments above and gum surgery for patients suffering from periodontitis, an advanced stage of gum disease.
 We may perform periodontal therapy and gum surgery in our Columbus, GA dental office or refer you to a specialist for treatment.

 How To Avoid Bleeding Gums

 Aggressive brushing and flossing can cause bleeding gums even when gum disease is not an issue.
-Always use a soft tooth bush and brush using a gentle, circular motion.
-Brushing back and forth can damage gums and make them more likely to bleed and/or recede.
+Always use a soft toothbrush and brush using a gentle, circular motion.
+Brushing back and forth can damage gums, making them more likely to bleed and/or recede.